Nenad Pralija

-Nenad Pralija (born 11 December 1970) is a Croatian retired football midfielder, who most notably played for Hajduk Split and the Croatia national football team.
+Nenad Pralija (born 11 December 1970) is a Croatian former professional football midfielder, who most notably played for Hajduk Split and the Croatia national team.

 Club career

 Pralija started his career at his hometown club RNK Split where he spent three years before moving to the local powerhouse Hajduk Split.
 In his first season at Hajduk, the club had a successful Champions League campaign and Pralija is still dearly remembered by Hajduk fans for his spectacular volley in the group stage game against Anderlecht which was unstoppable for the Belgian side's goalkeeper Filip de Wilde, even though Pralija played the whole game playing as a left back - a position he never played at before.
 His form kept improving in subsequent seasons, and he finished the 1995–96 season as the club's top scorer with 17 goals in 26 appearances.
-He instantly became Hajduk fans' favourite player and was awarded the Heart of Hajduk Award two years in a row, in 1995 and 1996.
+He instantly became Hajduk fans' favourite player and was bestowed the Heart of Hajduk Award for two consecutive years (1995 and 1996).

 After three successful years at Hajduk, Pralija moved to La Liga club Espanyol where he started off as a first-team regular under José Antonio Camacho, but soon fell out of the manager's favour so he returned to Hajduk for the second half of the 1998–99 season.
 After that he spent a year at Serie A club Reggina, before moving to the Israeli outfit Maccabi Haifa.
 At Maccabi Pralija had a very successful spell, playing alongside fellow Croat Đovani Roso and coached by Avram Grant.
 During this time he won two Israeli championships and played in the Champions League again, this time scoring against Bayer Leverkusen at BayArena.
 He is still regarded as one of the best Maccabi players of the early 2000s.

 After Maccabi, he returned to Hajduk again in 2003.
 At first he was a first-team regular and even captained the team for a while, but soon after Niko Kranjčar and Ivan Leko came to the club his increasingly poor performances pushed him out of the squad.
 During the 2005–06 season winter break he quietly left the club and moved to the lower level minnows NK Trogir where he ended his playing career and six months later took over as the club's sports director.
 He oversaw the club's promotion to Druga HNL but resigned soon afterwards.